 At the same time, students are prepared for life after graduation with a renowned Transition Program, beginning at age 14.
 The program begins with in-house work experiences and eventually places students into actual work places.
-During the pandemic, students are strictly working in-house and completing work projects in the classrooms.
 Students learn basic jobs skills and get a taste for the type of job they might pursue as an adult.

 After graduation, students have two potential paths.
-They can find a job with support from the Employment Specialists in ECLC’s Community Personnel Services (CPS), or they can enroll in ECLC’s PRIDE Adult Program, if appropriate, with a center in nearby Paramus.
+They can find a job with support from the Employment Specialists in ECLC’s Community Personnel Services (CPS), or they can enroll in ECLC’s PRIDE Adult Program, if appropriate, with a center in nearby Saddle Brook.

 What’s On This Page?

 Policies and Handbooks

 Ho-Ho-Kus School BCBA Wins Award!

 We are so proud of Ho-Ho-Kus school Board Certified Behavior Analyst (BCBA), Matt Kuzdral, for being named the Related Services Provider of the Year by ASAH in Region 1!

 As a BCBA, he helps students further their independence; supports them through their most challenging behaviors; and uplifts them to feel valued and secure.
 Kuzdral now goes onto compete for a state title!
 Read more.

 Ho-Ho-Kus Recognized for its Anti-Bias Program